nocommentlab/Hedera/README.md

 # Hedera

-IoC scanner for Windows (only at the time).
+IoC scanner that supports only Windows at the moment.

 ## What is Hedera

-Hedera is an open source IoC ( Indicator of Compromise ) scanner that allows you to simplify the incident response phases in straightforward manner.
-It searches **registry**, **files**, **processes** and **events** indicators.
+Hedera is an open-source IoC ( Indicator of Compromise ) scanner that allows you to simplify the detection phase of an incident response straightforwardly.

-The main purpose of this project is to speed up the IR detection phase using a structured form in which researchers or analysts can describe their once developed detection methods and make them shareable with others.
+The primary purpose of this project is to speed up the IR detection phase using a structured form in which researchers or analysts can describe their once-developed detection methods and make them shareable with others.

-The **Indicator Database File** is written in yaml format and allows you to describe in simple manner the indicators that you want to search.
+The **Indicator Database File** is written in YAML format and allows you to simply describe the indicators you want to search.

 ## Use Cases